 Less Than Significant Impact.
-Review of the information available through Geotracker and Envirostor indicate that there are no current clean-up sites or hazardous waste facilities within the Project area.
-There is one historical state response clean-up site near Nadine Avenue within the Project area; however, this site has been certified complete since 1987.
+Review of the information available through Geotracker and Envirostor indicate that there are no current or historic clean-up sites or hazardous waste facilities within the Project area.
 There is a potential that the Project could affect yellow thermoplastic pavement markings and other types or colors of street or municipal markings containing lead-based paint.
 Observations made during the field investigation on July 12, 2023, indicated that the roads within the Project area are constructed with painted concrete and/or asphalt, therefore standard Best Management Practices for lead-containing structures would be implemented prior to construction.